pyodide/pyodide/docs/index.rst

 =============

 Pyodide may be used in several ways: directly from JavaScript, or to execute Python scripts asynchronously in a web worker.
-Additional Pure python packages may be installed from PyPI to be used with Pyodide.
+Additional pure Python packages may be installed from PyPI to be used with Pyodide.

 .. toctree::